scoope3/ioc-topus/README.md

 ### 🛡️ Secure by Design: API Key Encryption

-We take security seriously.
 When you enter your API keys into IOCTopus:
 1. A master encryption key is generated and stored securely in your user home directory (`~/.ioc_topus_key`).
 2. Your API keys are encrypted using this master key.
 3. The **encrypted keys** are saved to a local `.env` file.